rsvim/rsvim.github.io/docs/api/01__rsvim/interfaces/RsvimCmd.md

 Remove an ex command by name.

 :::warning
-The only builtin command `js` cannot be removed.
+The builtin command `js` cannot be removed.
 :::

 #### Parameters